Social Community for the Friedrich-Ebert-Stiftung

 The FES has a large number of database applications in its in-house computer center for processing by internal staff.
 In addition to the administration of personal data, publications and materials, event and conference data, information on study grants and scholarships is also available in Oracle databases.

 During the development, different interfaces to the Oracle databases were therefore created, which can securely retrieve and write the user data and required information via a separate interface application, at the runtime of the portal.
-Special attention was paid to compliance with the German Data Protection Ordinance (DSGVO) and data security in general, so that, for example, no personal data is stored in the TYPO3 database.

 As an elementary building block for the community portal, a TYPO3 extension was developed that enables TYPO3 to operate as an Oauth2 provider for external services with corresponding single sign-on.
 This extension was published free of charge on GitHub for the TYPO3 community according to the open source idea.